The World's Fastest Screenplay Contest

 Multiple entries are accepted.
 Submitting the same script pages for different levels of analysis is fine.
 In all cases, each entry or request for varying levels of analysis must be entered individually.
 When multiple levels of analysis are NOT entered individually, only the highest level of analysis will be provided with no refunds for other analysis services.

-There is no limitation to the number of pages submitted; writers agree that judges will be reading only the first ten script pages of any submission, and scoring based upon that reading only.
+There is no limitation to the number of pages submitted; every page of Full Script Reading entries will be read.
+10-page entry levels will be read through page 10 only with scoring based upon that reading only.

 All material submitted to these screenplay contests must be original, and all rights must be wholly owned by the writer(s).